RaspberryPiFoundation/microbit-curriculum/en-GB/fortune-teller/index.md

 ## Save your project { .save }

 ## Challenge: Fixing the scrolling text! {.challenge}
 If you test your code again, you'll see that this time the text scrolls too quickly.
-Can you change the number in your `say` block so that the text scrolls at a good speed.
+Can you change the number in your `say` block so that the text scrolls at a good speed?

 ## Save your project { .save }

 # Step 2: Making a decision { .activity }

-Let's get your micro:bit to make a decision by randomly choosing a number (`0` for 'No' and `1` for Yes).
+Let's get your micro:bit to make a decision by randomly choosing a number (`0` for 'No' and `1` for 'Yes').

 ## Activity Checklist { .check }